-Biases in the training set’s target variable are especially critical, because they are guaranteed to bias the predictions (not necessarily so with other attributes).
+Biases in the definition of the target variable are especially critical, because they are guaranteed to bias the predictions relative to the actual construct we intended to predict, as is the case when we use arrests as a measure of crime, or sales as a measure of job performance, or GPA as a measure of academic success.
+This is not necessarily so with other attributes.
 But the target variable is arguably the hardest from a measurement standpoint, because it is often a construct that is made up for the purposes of the problem at hand rather than one that is widely understood and measured.
 For example, “creditworthiness” is a construct that was created in the context of the problem of how to successfully extend credit to consumers;Barocas and Selbst. it is not an intrinsic property that people either possess or lack.

 If our target variable is the idea of a “good employee,” we might use performance review scores to quantify it.
 This means that our data inherits any biases present in managers’ evaluations of their reports.
 Another example: the use of computer vision to automatically rank people’s physical attractiveness.Plaugic, “FaceApp’s Creator Apologizes for the App’s Skin-Lightening ’Hot’ Filter” (The Verge. https://www.theverge.com/2017/4/25/15419522/faceapp-hot-filter-racist-apology, 2017); Manthorpe, “The Beauty.AI Robot Beauty Contest Is Back” (Wired UK. https://www.wired.co.uk/article/robot-beauty-contest-beauty-ai, 2017).
 The training data consists of human evaluation of attractiveness, and, unsurprisingly, all these classifiers showed a preference for lighter skin.

-We think of technology changing rapidly and society being slow to adapt, but at least in this instance, the categorization scheme at the heart of much of today’s machine learning technology has been frozen in time while social norms have changed rapidly.
+We think of technology changing rapidly and society being slow to adapt, but at least in this instance, the categorization scheme at the heart of much of today’s machine learning technology has been frozen in time while social norms have changed.